 An interesting prostrate variety that grows in a low spreading mound; will take more shade than almost any needled evergreen; makes a great groundcover in a shady area; good for foundation planting

-Creeping Plum Yew has attractive dark green foliage which emerges light green in spring.
+Creeping Plum Yew has attractive dark green evergreen foliage which emerges light green in spring on a plant with a spreading habit of growth.
 The needles are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Creeping Plum Yew is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Creeping Plum Yew is recommended for the following landscape applications;

 Creeping Plum Yew will grow to be about 24 inches tall at maturity, with a spread of 5 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.